 Before you assume how much your malpractice case is worth, review these common variables:

-1. Representation – Do You Have an Attorney?
+1. Representation – Do You Have a Lawyer?

 One of the biggest variables is representation.
 Clients that hire an attorney to represent them in negotiations with an insurance company are more likely to receive a high settlement than those trying to negotiate alone.